Skip to main content

 Money

 First things first, plan out a budget for the event.
-It can be easy, especially with a debit or credit card, to lose track of how much you’re spending.
+It can be easy, especially with a debit or credit card, to lose track of how much you are spending.
 Stop by your bank or an ATM for cash unless the venue specifically states that it is cash-free or card-only.
 Carrying cash is also a good way to stay conscious of your spending.
 Switch out your usual wallet for a small card carrier to dissuade any pickpocketing and save room in your bag for other essentials as well as any cool merch you might purchase.

 Bag